KARthiKReddY563/TCL-Workshop/README.md

 ```

-- if there is no error then
+- If an error doesn't occcurs, then

 ![Image](https://github.com/user-attachments/assets/6954bc54-5e06-413b-8730-c24e4d51cbaa)

-- if there is a error in hierarchy check then
+- If an error occurs during hierarchy check then

 ![Image](https://github.com/user-attachments/assets/9bfc50d5-12a1-46e8-81ec-978bf86573ac)

 ## Module 5: Advanced Scripting Techniques and Quality of Results Generation

 In module 5, we will develop script for synthesis and run yosys tool.
 Then we will talk about procs and discuss some procs that we are going to use in this task.
-We also convert the foramt [1] and sdc format intp format [2] which can be understandle by Opentimer tool.
+We also convert the foramt [1] and sdc format into format [2] which can be understandable by Opentimer tool.

 #### Creating script for Synthesis
 ```